Sponza Palace © Marcin Konsek

-Built between 1516 and 1522, the Sponza Palace was the center of medieval Dubrovnik, complete with a mint, a weights and measures office and a Custom-House, a place where the goods brought by merchants from all over the world would be conveyed and custom fees collected.
-Apart from the customs office the palace once also housed a number of the Dubrovnik Republic's state offices, the mint, the bank, the treasury and the armoury.
-A mixture of Gothic and Renaissance architectural styles, Sponza is one of the most beautiful palaces in the city and has been well-preserved so visitors today can still enjoy its stunning facade.
-It has been suggested that the architectural style of this well-preserved old palace gives some indication of what the public buildings in Dubrovnik may have looked like, before they were destroyed in the 1667 earthquake that did considerable damage to the city.
-The palace was largely undamaged.
-Today it houses the Dubrovnik archive, which contains 7,000 volumes and about 100,000 individual scripts.
-The atrium of the palace is now an art gellery which showcases various exhibitions from contemporary artists and Dubrovnik's past.
-If you are not particularly interested in the history of governance than it is probably best to just admire the palace from outside, because the exhibits consist mainly of official documents.
+Built between 1516 and 1522, the Sponza Palace was the centre of medieval Dubrovnik.
+A mixture of Gothic and Renaissance architectural styles, it's one of the most beautiful and well-preserved palaces in the city.
+It has been suggested that the style of building gives some indication of what public buildings in Dubrovnik may have looked like before they were destroyed in an earthquake in 1667.
+Although this natural disaster caused considerable destruction to Dubrovnik, the palace itself was largely undamaged.
+Today, it houses the Dubrovnik archive, which contains 7,000 volumes and about 100,000 individual scripts.
+The atrium of the palace is an art gallery showcasing various exhibitions from contemporary artists, as well as those prominent in Dubrovnik's past.